o5edaxi/paloversion/README.md

 When run in its basic form, the script will ask the user for a firewall IP, a working username and password (with sufficient privileges) for the firewall, the desired version, as well as the top folder where the firmware images are located on the computer.
 It will then perform the entire upgrade procedure and exit.

 **Important:** 2 extra csv files are required, namely one to indicate the details of the software images, and the other to indicate the minimum content version required by each major Pan-OS release.
 You may construct your own or extract JSON from the support site and run it through the included [Python script](json-extractor.py) to generate it (see **CSV Structure** below for more details).
+Use **Easy mode** to avoid the need for the csv files.

 Use the ```-h``` option to print these instructions to your terminal.